lakefairy/dequivsiatools/readme_en.txt

 *Explanation

 	Gather the scattered keys and head to the goal.
-	If you fall into a hole for three times, the game is over.
+	If you fall into a hole three times, the game is over.

-	The erosion degree of a room indicates the number of hole rooms adjacted to the room.
+	The erosion degree of a room indicates the number of hole rooms adjacent to the room.

-	Hold A and use the cursor keys to guess the hole locations.
+	Hold A and use the cursor keys to guess hole locations.
 	By releasing A, the selected room will be checked.